MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-building-management-optimization.md

 In-store sensors and IoT beacon technology help track everything from store occupancy and checkout line patterns to energy usage and maintenance needs.
 These technologies allow you to create a smart, connected store environment and optimize building management.

-It's this real-time observational data that allows retailers:
+Real-time observational data allows retailers to take action.

 - Make more informed decisions.
 You can harness real-time analytics and alerts about energy usage and warehouse operations.
 - Improve marketing ROI.
-You can optimize store space to enhance their ability to target and increase advertising and marketing efficiency.
+You can optimize store space to enhance your ability to target and increase advertising and marketing efficiency.
 - Provide optimal shopping experiences.
 Improve customer experience based on real-time data from video cameras, beacon technology, and IoT sensors.
 - Reduce energy costs.
 Increase the efficiency of store and warehouse operations by applying analytics and AI.
 Visualize data for quicker decision making.